-The University Fire Marshal’s Office reviews all plans for renovation and new construction of buildings on campus to ensure compliance with all North Carolina codes and University Guidelines.
+The University Fire and Life Safety’s Office reviews all plans for renovation and new construction of buildings on campus to ensure compliance with all North Carolina codes and University Guidelines.
 This process ensures all buildings meet the need of the owner and are consistent with codes and industry standards.
 The review process is detailed and well documented prior to arrival at the State Construction Office where the final review / approval is obtained.

 Facilities Modification Request